Angular Observable

 }

-Now, run the code and check into console.
+Now, run the code and check into the console.

 Output:- Hello Friends

-Note:- In Observable, you can pass multiple value through next() method.
+Note:- In Observable, you can pass multiple values through the next() method.

 unsubscribe() method

-Observable used unsubscribe() method to stop the execution.
+Observable used the unsubscribe() method to stop the execution.

 const observable= new Observable((observer) =>{